-Basic net loss per share is calculated by dividing the net loss by the weighted-average number of shares of common stock outstanding during the period, less shares subject to repurchase.
+Basic net loss per share is calculated by dividing the net loss by the weighted-average number of shares of common stock outstanding during the period.
 Diluted net loss per share is computed by giving effect to all potentially dilutive common shares outstanding for the period.
-For purposes of this calculation, redeemable convertible preferred shares, stock options to acquire shares of common stock, common stock warrants, and unvested common stock subject to repurchase, are considered potentially dilutive common shares, but have been excluded from the calculation of diluted net loss per share as their effect is antidilutive.
+For purposes of this calculation, stock options to acquire shares of common stock, common stock warrants, and common stock expected to be issued under the ESPP, are considered potentially dilutive common shares, but have been excluded from the calculation of diluted net loss per share as their effect is antidilutive.